Registered Nurse in CalgaryHousing & Career Guide · 2026

 How long does it take a Registered Nurse to buy a home in Calgary?

-Based on 2026 market data, a Registered Nurse earning approximately $84K/year needs around 7 yr 7 mo of gross income to afford a 2-bedroom condo in Calgary.
+Based on 2026 market data, a Registered Nurse earning approximately $84K/year needs around 7 yr 7 mo of gross income to afford a 2-bedroom home in Calgary.
 This uses a standard savings and down-payment model.
-This is one of the more accessible markets in Canada for this income level.
+This is one of the more accessible markets across major Canadian cities for this income level.

 What percentage of income does a Registered Nurse spend on rent in Calgary?

-At current market rents, a Registered Nurse in Calgary spends approximately 27.1% of gross income on a 2-bedroom apartment.
+At current market rents ($1,900 CAD/mo for a 2BR), a Registered Nurse in Calgary spends approximately 27.1% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Calgary a good city for Registered Nurses to immigrate to?

-Nursing shortages persist across all provinces.
+Nursing shortages persist across all provinces and US states.
 New immigrants with foreign credentials typically complete bridging programs before full licensure.
 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.
 From a financial standpoint, Calgary is one of the stronger options for Registered Nurses — both the ownership timeline and rent burden are within reasonable range.

-Do Registered Nurses need a Canadian licence to work in Calgary?
+Do Registered Nurses need a local licence to work in Calgary?

-Provincial nursing college registration required (NCLEX-RN).
-Credential recognition varies by province.
+Canada: Provincial nursing college registration required (NCLEX-RN).
+US: State nursing board licensure (NCLEX-RN).
+Credential recognition varies by jurisdiction.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Alberta has generally streamlined pathways for internationally trained professionals in shortage occupations.

 Get your personalised numbers